top of page

 We will visit the 9,500 year old Kuk Early Agricultural Site that was formally accepted onto the World Heritage List in 2008.
 We stay in the globally renowned Kumul Lodge high above Mt Hagen city and regarded as the best birdwatching lodge in Papua New Guinea.
 Here we observe Birds of Paradise in close proximity to the dining area and view over 100 varieties of exquisite miniature orchids in the surrounding gardens.

-Day 7 – Lake Kutubu - "The Island in The Clouds"
+Day 10 – Lake Kutubu - "The Island in The Clouds"

-We transit from the hotel on a chartered flight from Port Moresby to Moro in the Southern Highlands.
-Transit from Moro to Lake Kutubu and then travel in motorised dugout canoe to the magnificently elevated lodge located like an “Island in the Clouds” in the middle of Lake Kutubu.
+Following an early breakfast we depart from Mt Hagen township for Lake Kutubu in the Southern Highlands.
+Upon arrival on the shores of Lake Kutubu we then travel in motorised dugout canoe to the magnificently elevated lodge located like an “Island in the Clouds” in the middle of Lake Kutubu.
 Up here on the southeastern edge of the Southern Highlands of Papua New Guinea in a province more often in the headlines for violent and destructive tribal conflicts, landowner disputes over mining and political shenanigans, something beautiful and completely in harmony with nature is going on.
 Flynn’s Tours visit to Lake Kutubu will enable you to experience a serene and tranquil world like none other.
 Perched like an eagle’s eyrie is the under utilised Tubo Lodge, a collection of well built and comfortable standalone one room lodges with their own viewing verandah and bathrooms.
 At their centre is a building housing the dining area from where, much like a diving platform, you can view the 20 kilometre length of the stunning Lake Kutubu, its surrounding jungle fringed shoreline and the daily comings and goings of its human inhabitants in their large canoes hewn out of the local timbers.
 Observe activities carried out each day or season that have not changed over millennia, usually accompanied by the sound of songs that drift into the heavens from where you are mesmerised.
 There is no better time to visit this “Island in the Clouds” as when the Kutubu Kundu and Digaso festival is in full swing.

-Day 8 – Lake Kutubu Kundu & Digaso Festival
+Day 11 – Lake Kutubu Kundu & Digaso Festival

-Following an early breakfast travel we travel in private troop carriers to Daga Village for Kutubu Kundu and Digaso Festival.
+Following an early breakfast travel we travel in private Landcruisers to Daga Village for Kutubu Kundu and Digaso Festival.
 For the next few days we will experience the remote region’s unique culture where over 40 villages participate in the “sing sing” group performances, sago making, digaso oil extraction, kundu drumming and rattle shaking demonstrations.
 Tapa cloth beatings, mat weaving, bilum, traditional comb, basket making and kutubu plate carving are all displayed in and around the village.
 The Kutubu Kundu and Digaso Festival celebrates a number of neighbouring indigenous cultures who come together to celebrate the importance of the Kundu drum and the trade of the Digaso oil in the traditional culture of the Kutubu people.
 The festival plays a vital role in safeguarding traditional practices and the diverse biodiversity of the Lake Kutubu region.
 The sing-sing is a spectacular show where glistening, warrior-like men dress up in their finest: pig-tail aprons; cummerbands woven from vines; cassowary quill, pig tusk and hornbill beak necklaces; and yellow and red face paint, all topped with wigs and headdresses decorated with splendid bird of paradise plumes and forest flowers.
 The men dance simply, in a rotating line-up, making an eerie, squeaking cry: a call on their ancestors to mediate and somehow help them experience salvation on earth which is understood as an abundant life endowed by resources from their natural environment.
 The ancient practice of ritual dance is an integral part of the religious and cultural customs associated with the natural resources of their environment.

 We return to the eco- lodge accommodation in the middle of Lake Kutubu.

-Day 9 – Lake Kutubu Kundu & Digaso Festival
+Day 12 – Lake Kutubu Kundu & Digaso Festival

 This morning we will go for an early paddle in the lake at the base of the lodge and experience the tranquility that is derived from the lake and its surrounding jungle.
 Following breakfast we travel to Daga Village for the second day of the Kutubu Kundu and Digaso Festival.
 The people of Lake Kutubu in Papua New Guinea offer an unique opportunity to examine and appreciate the role of local people not only in biodiversity conservation but in the promotion of their cultural heritage as well.
 Following some enormously interesting days at the festival we return to eco-lodge accommodation in the middle of Lake Kutubu for a well earned rest.

-Day 10 – Lake Kutubu Canoe Races
+Day 13 – Lake Kutubu Canoe Races

 This morning the seven main lakeside villages participate in canoe races and other demonstrations of cultural life on the lake dwellers including the dragging to the lake’s foreshore of newly built canoes from the surrounding jungle where the tree from which the canoe is hewn has been originally felled.
 It is quite a task, performed with ceremonial vigour.